 Make-ahead, storage, and freezer tips

-Storage - Keep leftover chicken scarpariello in an airtight covered container for up to 3 days.
+Storage - Keep leftover chicken scarpariello in an airtight covered container in the refrigerator for up to 3 days.

-Meal Planning/ Freezer Friendly: Place in a freezer-safe bag or container for up to 3 months.
+Meal Planning/Freezer-Friendly: Place in a freezer-safe bag or use a food saver to store leftovers and keep them in the freezer for up to 3 months.
 Once defrosted, reheat in the oven at 350°F for 15 minutes or until heated through.

 Eileen's Tips for the Best Chicken Scarpariello